 9. Nike Air Force 1 – $50,000

-The timeless design of Nike Air Force 1 made it a luxury canvas for customization.
+Its timeless design, the Nike Air Force 1, is, thus, a very expensive blank canvas, which can be customized.
 Even Big Boi of OutKast famously wore a $50,000 pair, and the shoe had become more than just a fashion statement to be one with high fashion.
 It’s even more the icon of a cultural product.

 10. Nike Air Mag – $37,500